najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 ## FACES-1 Dataset

-The FACES-1 dataset comprises approximately 700 images, with each image belonging to one of the seven predefined ethnicity labels.
-The dataset is designed for facial feature-based ethnicity recognition and serves as the basis for training and evaluating the deep learning models in this project.
+This project utilizes a custom dataset, FACES-1,  comprising approximately 700 images.
+Each image is labeled with one of seven predefined ethnicity categories.
+The dataset serves as the foundation for training and evaluating the implemented deep learning models.

 ## Labels/Classes